-I’ve been to the east and west side of the Yucatan Peninsula.
-The Cancun and Riviera Maya area on the east (including Tulum) are perhaps more popular than the west side.
-But I much favored the west.
-There was a richness to the culture I didn’t quite get from the east side.
-We really got a feel for the day to day living of the people there, including trying incredible cuisine.
-We felt ingrained in the culture as we visited ruins, engaged with the wonderful residents and tasted the food.
-And, boy, was the food delicious!
+There was a richness to the culture we didn’t quite get from time on the east.
+We got a feel for the day-to-day living of the residents, including trying incredible cuisine.
+We felt ingrained in the culture as we visited ruins, engaged with the wonderful people and tasted the food.
+And it…was…delicious!

 Sopa de Lima